isovector/sandymaguire.me/site/posts/2018-03-02-linguistic-blues.markdown

 The words "kur" (where), "parduotuvė" (shop) and "telefonas" (telephone) seem like they'd be useful in getting directions to the place.
-But these things are both verbs, and stringing them together as-is would result in something along the lines of "where is the shop the phone?"
+But these things are both nouns, and stringing them together as-is would result in something along the lines of "where is the shop the phone?"
 Someone patient might understand, but you certainly wouldn't be making it easy for them.